 Turn temperature to high and heat the sauce for 3 minutes – stirring at regular intervals.
 If using the green onions, add one minute before the end of heating the sauce through.

-Transfer into an airtight container and store in the fridge until you want to use it (it will keep for up to 5 days).
+Transfer into an airtight container and store in the fridge until you want to use it (it will keep for up to four days).
 You can add the spicy peanut sauce to a stir-fry or satay-style curry or use it as a marinade for pan-fried meat and/or vegetables.
 When completely cooled, it can also be used on coleslaw-style salads or as a dip.

 The Best Way to Stir-Fry, According to a ‘Wok Therapist’ – Food & Wine

 If you enjoy reading Transatlantic Notes and would like to show your support for the work being done, please consider making a small donation.
 Thank you.